 According to the National Multiple Sclerosis Society, several studies have shown that there’s an association between low vitamin D levels and an increased risk of having attacks (relapses, also called exacerbations) and developing new brain or spinal cord lesions.

-Plus, researchers and doctors have found that low levels of vitamin D are also associated with increased levels of disability.
+Plus, and doctors have found that low levels of vitamin D are also associated with increased levels of disability.

 “Several studies have shown that MS patients had lower vitamin D levels in the winter, and that the lower vitamin D levels correlated with increased risk of relapse and worse disease progression,” explains Dr. Michael Sy, neurologist at UC Irvine Health.